Iceland - Day 20 : Arctic foxes

 In the distance is the glacier from which the Kjolur road derives its name

 With journeys like this it's always good to keep going at least a few more days than you would like to.
-Otherwise you'll want to go back as soon you get home.
-Hiking has been really great but I am glad life is going to be a bit easier after tomorrow.
-Hopefully I will reach the bus stop in time.
+Otherwise you'll want to go back as soon as you get home.
+Hiking has been really great but I was glad life would be a bit easier after the follow day.
+I hoped I would reach the bus stop in time.

 The last wild camping spot of this vacation

-As today is (hopefully) the last hike-day it was time for the crème de la crème of expedition meals: 'Moose-gourmet-mix'.
-It contains macaroni, herbs, 10% mouse meat, blueberries, carrots, mushrooms, bell pepper, and tomato
+As today was (hopefully) the last day of hiking it was time for the crème de la crème of expedition meals: 'Moose-gourmet-mix'.
+It contained macaroni, herbs, 10% mouse meat, blueberries, carrots, mushrooms, bell pepper, and tomato

 The luxurious expedition meal

 The moose meat had a strong flavour, it basically tastes exactly like you would think moose would taste like.
 A kind of tundra, steppe, pine forest flavor.
 It also was pretty tough.
 What a feast.